faulker/wtm/README.md

 ![The Settings tab: worktree_dir, open_command, setup.copy, and setup.run, each with a hint line, plus a live preview of where worktrees will land](docs/images/tui-settings.png)

-The Settings tab (`o` in the TUI) edits the same fields, with a hint under each one and a live preview of where new worktrees will land. `Enter` edits the selected row (and writes immediately; `Esc` cancels an in-progress edit).
+The Settings tab (`Tab` until you land there, or click **Settings**) edits the same fields, with a hint under each one and a live preview of where new worktrees will land. `Enter` edits the selected row and writes immediately (`Esc` cancels an in-progress edit).
 Below the location preview it shows a sample of the selected `diff_theme` (cycling the row updates the palette right away), then the running version and whether an update is waiting, with a `[ check for updates now ]` row.
-The `diff_theme` row cycles the syntax-highlight palette used in the diff pane (Eighties, Mocha, Ocean, Solarized, GitHub) and the `worktrees_layout` row cycles the Worktrees tab between two and three panels; both are saved globally like `auto_update_check`. `branches_refresh_mins` (default 10) controls how long the Branches tab keeps its cached list before refreshing on its own; `r` on that tab always reloads immediately. `diff_line_numbers` (on by default) toggles the line-number gutter in the diff pane.

 To view or change settings later, no TOML editing required: